2017/18 Board of Directors

-Richard Cook has spent much of his professional career at Grant MacEwan University (formerly College), and currently works as the dean of university advancement at the institution.
-First and foremost a fundraiser in that position, he is also responsible for the overall financial management of the department, policy development in fundraising, university endowment management, and advising on charitable receipting and valuations of gifts.
+Richard Cook spent much of his professional career at Grant MacEwan University (formerly College), and was the dean of university advancement at the institution.
+First and foremost a fundraiser in that position, he was also responsible for the overall financial management of the department, policy development in fundraising, university endowment management, and advising on charitable receipting and valuations of gifts.
 In addition, he has been a professional clarinetist in Edmonton and Toronto, as well as being associated with a number of fine arts associations in Edmonton, Canada and internationally.

 Irving Kipnes founded Liquor Depot in 1993 and served as its managing director and chief executive officer throughout its first 11 years.
 Irving is also the president and managing director of Delcon Development Group, which he founded in 1962.
 He is active in many charitable endeavours and has served on the board of directors for several charitable and community organizations, including the University Hospital Foundation, co-chair of the University Hospital Foundation Campaign for Prostate Health, the Campaign Cabinet of the Alberta Heart Institute and the Campaign Cabinet of the Capital Care Foundation.
 Irving was inducted into the Alberta Business Hall of Fame on May 13, 2009.
 He was also granted an honourary doctorate of law by the University of Alberta on June 8, 2009.